Laurinevdstolpe/minor-data-science/predictive analytics/selecting a model.md

+# Selecting a model

 As a group we decided that we would split up in two groups of three.
 My group had to create a multivariate linear regression model.
 We decided this model was the right model for our problem, because I did literature study on it (https://otexts.com/fpp3/) and it came out as a good model to start with.
 It was also recommended by our instructors.